-All students of the nursing program at Campbell University’s College of Pharmacy & Health Sciences are required to provide his/her own computer and utilize his/her own Campbell e-mail account.
+All students of the Catherine W. Wood School of Nursing at Campbell University’s College of Pharmacy & Health Sciences are required to provide his/her own computer and utilize his/her own Campbell e-mail account.

 Campbell University’s Computer & Network Use Policy can be found here.

-All students of the nursing program at Campbell University’s College of Pharmacy & Health Sciences are required to provide his/her own transportation to and from the University as well as clinical rotation sites.
+All students of the Catherine W. Wood School of Nursing at Campbell University’s College of Pharmacy & Health Sciences are required to provide his/her own transportation to and from the University as well as clinical rotation sites.

 Vehicles must be registered with Campus Safety and students must display the appropriate parking decal on the vehicle at all times.
 Traffic and parking regulations must be followed.
 The Campus Safety Office is responsible for enforcing traffic and parking regulations on the University campus.